ansys/pyhps/doc/source/user_guide/dcs_migration.rst

    * - Parameter location
      - Parameter mapping

-Other key changes also impact scripts that use the DCS Python Client:
+Here are some other key changes impacting scripts that use the DCS Python Client:

 * All resource IDs are strings now (as opposed to integers).
 * In DCS, the client specifies the ID of the project when creating it.